theodorosploumis/notes/drupal/security-updates.md

 # Drupal security updates

 > Drupal security updates guide and best practices.
+See also [drupal/contract](contract.md).

 ## Important things to know